-A cycle of data gathering, called a round, consists of four phases [3]: (i) cluster-head candidacy, (ii) cluster formation, (iii) registration, and (iv) data transmission.
-In the cluster-head candidacy phase, all sensor nodes initially consider themselves as candidates for cluster-head.
+A cycle of data gathering, called a round, consists of four phases [3]: (i) cluster-head candidacy, (ii) cluster formation, (iii) registration, and (iv) data transmission. the cluster-head candidacy phase, all sensor nodes initially consider themselves as candidates for cluster-head.
 A sensor node with more residual energy has a chance to advertise its candidacy earlier than others.
 It becomes a cluster-head by broadcasting an advertisement within a limited range R. Those sensor nodes that receive advertisements from other sensor nodes abandon their candidacy and join a cluster.
 Details of the cluster-head candidacy phase will be given in 4.2.
 In the cluster formation phase, sensor nodes meet through radio communications.
-A percentage $P{ex}$ of sensor nodes that are not cluster-heads broadcast information about their clusters within a limited range r (r < R).
+A percentage P{ex} of sensor nodes that are not cluster-heads broadcast information about their clusters within a limited range r (r < R).
 Each of the neighboring sensor nodes which receive broadcast messages determines which cluster to join based on information about its own cluster and the newly advertised clusters.
 Further details will be given in 4.3.
 Next in the registration phase, each sensor node registers itself as a cluster member by sending a registration message to a cluster-head.
 In the data transmission phase, cluster members send their data to the cluster-head.
-The cluster-head receives its members' data, aggregates them into one, and sends it to

-Distributed Clustering Method for Energy-Efficient Data Gathering in Sensor Networks a base station.
-The beginning of each round and the timing of phasechanges are synchronized among sensor nodes.
+The cluster-head receives its members' data, aggregates them into one, and sends it directly to a base station.
+The beginning of each round and the timing of phase-changes are synchronized among sensor nodes.

 For constructing clusters, a sensor node maintains information about itself and its cluster-head listed in Table 1.
-Among the parameters in Table 1, the first three are static. $Template_i$ and $P_i$ are initialized when sensor node i is deployed, and they are updated every round.
+Among the parameters in Table 1, the first three are static. $Template_i$ and P_i are initialized when sensor node i is deployed, and they are updated every round.
 Information about a cluster is initialized at the beginning of each round.
 The last three parameters are initialized at deployment, but they can be adjusted according to conditions surrounding sensor node i.